Sandy Wexler

 Sandy Wexler is a 2017 American comedy film directed by Steve Brill and written by Dan Bulla, Paul Sado and Adam Sandler.
 The film stars Sandler, Jennifer Hudson, Kevin James, Terry Crews, Rob Schneider, Colin Quinn, and Lamorne Morris, and follows a talent manager in 1990s Hollywood.
+It also featured Richard Lewis in his final film acting role before his death in 2024.
 The film was released on Netflix on April 14, 2017.

 Plot

 In 1994, Sandy Wexler is a talent manager working in Los Angeles.
 He has a reputation for having an extremely eccentric personality and for often telling huge lies to sound more important than he really is, resulting in his clients never finding success except for his first, a man named Alfred.
 His current clientele include Ted Rafferty, a ventriloquist, Kevin Conners, a comedian, Amy Baskin, an actress, Gary Rogers, a daredevil, and Bobby Barnes, a wrestler.

+Sandy lives in the cabana of Firuz, a Jewish-Iranian, who needs him to live there for legal reasons.
+However, he is confined to that small area of the estate, and watched remotely via surveillance cameras.

 While at Six Flags, Sandy sees a young woman, Courtney Clarke, performing in a stage show.
-Immediately entranced by both her voice and her beauty, he convinces her that he can make her a star.
-She records several singles that become hits, but his antics continue to cause her trouble.
-Eventually, her boyfriend, rapper Bling, convinces Sandy that his presence is a hindrance to Courtney's potential fame and he resigns as her manager.
+Immediately entranced by both her voice and her beauty, he convinces her that he can make her a star once he meets her dad, an Alaskan prison guard.
+The manager explains that he always has to keep a professional distance with his clients, citing his first client as his cautionary tale, saying Alfred had been his best friend but was soon dumped by him and later became huge.

+Sandy gets Courtney into a studio to record her first single, which becomes a hit through Capitol Records.
+They record several singles that become hits, but his antics continue to cause her trouble.
+Believing she has a stalker, Courtney calls him over.
+Poking outside her home, he discovers it was only a racoon.

+When she invites him in to clean up, Sandy discovers that rapper Bling is her boyfriend.
+Bling has got her a publicist and convinces Sandy that his presence is a hindrance to Courtney's potential fame, so he resigns as her manager.

+Miserable, Sandy cries for hours.
+Not able to escape reminders of Courtney, which are everywhere as she becomes a star, he goes to his neighbor Cindy's.
+She's been throwing herself at him for ages, but when the moment comes he can't, as her bed-ridden stroke-stricken husband is watching.